MichelNivard/OverICA/README.md

 $$\hat{y} = As$$

-And the generalized covariances of the pseudo data $\hat{y}* are matched to the true data $y$ trough optimisation in torch.
+And the generalized covariances of the pseudo data $\hat{y}$ are matched to the true data $y$ trough optimisation in torch.

 ## Inferences details
-We arent interested in learning *specific* generalizedcovariances of the data, so for each itteratino fo the optimizer we ample fresh values t and evaluete the emperical and model implied generalized covriances. this ensures we dont accidentally overfit to a specific poorly estimated set of emperical generalized covariances.
+We arent interested in learning *specific* generalizedcovariances of the data, so for each itteratino fo the optimizer we ample fresh values t and evaluate the emperical and model implied generalized covriances. this ensures we dont accidentally overfit to a specific poorly estimated set of emperical generalized covariances.